diladele/dnssafety-pfsense-repo/README.md

-# dnssafety-pfsense-repo
-pfSense external repo for DNS Safety Filter project
+# External repo for DNS Safety Filter for pfSense project